ansible/awx/docs/docsite/rst/administration/instances.rst

 Upon successful creation, the Details of the created instance opens.

 .. image:: ../common/images/instances_create_details.png
-	:alt: Details for creating a new instance in AWX
+	:alt: Details of the newly created instance.

 .. note::